What Exactly Nicotine Is?

 Sufficiently high doses of nicotine are associated with poisoning.

-However, nicotine and cream also have adverse effects, In some cases, children have become poisoned by topical medicinal creams which contain nicotine.
+Moreover, nicotine and creams also have adverse effects, In some cases, children have become poisoned by topical medicinal creams that contain nicotine.

 Symptoms of nicotine overdose are: